Lumae Privacy Policy

 Documenting the rationale for retention periods is part of our accountability obligations.6 Once personal information is no longer necessary for the purposes for which it was collected, we will securely delete or anonymize it in accordance with our data retention policies and applicable law.18 Operationalizing data retention requires defined policies, procedures, and technical mechanisms for data disposal.18

-IX.
-Your Privacy Rights
+X. Your Privacy Rights

 Depending on your jurisdiction of residence and the applicable data protection laws, you have certain rights regarding your personal information.
 Lumae is committed to facilitating the exercise of these rights.
 Key rights may include: